missionpossiblepartnership/mpp-shared-code/README.md

 # MPP Shared Industry Solver

 This repository contains the MPP Shared Industry Solver and the Ammonia and Aluminium models.
 Both models were developed as part of the [Mission Possible Partnership](https://www.missionpossiblepartnership.org) (MPP).
 The MPP Shared Industry Solver is a Python package that can be used to build industry decarbonization models.
-The Ammonia and Aluminium models are examples of how to use the building blocks provided in the MPP Solver.
+The Ammonia and Aluminium models are built up from modules provided by the MPP Shared Industry Solver.

 [Read the full documentation](https://app.gitbook.com/o/vfc6mmxMh4Zr7LjKZ5yL/s/UKDdKXTb4UiV0Lp7btFG/)